Introduction to PostgreSQL Stored Procedures

 - If we want to return the value from the stored procedure, we need to use an output parameter in it.
 The final result of the output parameter will be returned to the caller who was calling the stored procedure.

-- It contains the two-block sections that are declaration and body.
+- It contains the two-block sections, that are the declaration and body.

 - The Declaration section is optimal or no need to define, but the body section must be defined in a stored procedure.

-- The body section is always ended with a semicolon (;) after the END keyword in a stored procedure.
+- The body section always ends with a semicolon (;) after the END keyword in a stored procedure.

 - This block is an optimal label ($$) located at the beginning and ending of the stored procedure.

-- It is created using create a statement and call the stored procedure using the call keyword.
+- To create a stored procedure, we use the CREATE statement, and to invoke or execute the stored procedure, we use the CALL keyword.
 Also, we have drop the stored procedure using a drop statement.

 Examples